Chris Evans’ Action Film ‘The Red Sea Diving Resort’ Purchased By Netflix

 The pitch for the film was originally sold to Fox Searchlight, but plans fell through later on and the film made its way back to the market, where it was found by Bron Studios who didn’t hesitate to jump on board to help finance and produce the film.

-The film’s plot revolves around an Israeli agent who headed up a Mossad operation in the 1980’s assisted by a team of spies.
+The film’s plot revolves around a real-life Israeli agent who headed up a Mossad operation in the 1980s, assisted by a team of spies.
 The group worked together to smuggle in persecuted Jews from Ethiopia under the cover of a running a holiday resort.

 The mission, known as “Operation Brother,” opened up the resort to actual tourists as a front while the team evacuated victims in secret under the close watch of Sudanese authorities.